-We understand life as an OT student can be hectic.
-Between clinicals and coursework, social and family obligations and other demands on your time, it can be difficult to find opportunities to buckle down and truly focus on studying for the NBCOT® exam.
+We understand life as a PT student can be hectic.
+Between clinicals and coursework, social and family obligations and other demands on your time, it can be difficult to find opportunities to buckle down and truly focus on studying for the NPTE.
 If you want to improve your chances of success, you need to figure out your personal set of optimal study habits early on.
 This means thinking about more than just what to study.
-You also need to decide where to study for the NBCOT® exam to maximize your productivity.
+You also need to decide where to study for the NPTE to maximize your productivity.

-The NBCOT® exam is dense and difficult, and preparing for it requires intense focus and self-discipline.
+The NPTE is a dense and difficult test, and preparing for it requires intense focus and self-discipline.
 That doesn’t mean, however, a dead silent library is necessarily the best location for every student to study in.
 All students are different, and you might find that an environment with more creature comforts or background noise actually works better for you.

 Here are a few suggestions for study spots you might consider, along with their advantages and disadvantages.
 Take a look and decide what your optimal study spot looks like so you can make the most out of your upcoming study sessions.

 Study Spot #1: At Home

 Students who crave comfort and flexibility often find their own homes to be ideal study spots.
 If this sounds like you, consider setting up your own customized study station at your dining table, your desk, or even on your living room couch.

 At home, you can wear the clothes you feel most comfortable in, use a favorite blanket, adjust the temperature to your liking, and perhaps even create a calming effect by lighting a candle or playing your favorite music.
 You can even take intermittent naps, which can help you refresh your memory, improve information recall, and recharge for additional hours of studying.

 Studying at home takes real self-discipline.
 With a bed, TV, roommates, and countless other potential distractions all around you, it can be hard to resist becoming sidetracked.
 Getting too comfortable at home can also make it hard for some students to maintain focus for sustained periods of time.